Difference Between UTF-8 and UTF-16

 UTF-8 stands for the Unicode Transformation Format 8.
 It implements the 1-4 blocks with the 8 bits and then identifies all the valid code points for the Unicode.

 The UTF-8 can formulate maximumly up to 2,097,152 code points.
-The first 128 code points are encoded by the single block consisting of 8 binary bits, and they are identical to the ASCII characters.
+The first 128 code points are encoded by a single block consisting of 8 binary bits, and they are identical to the ASCII characters.

 The brilliant minds behind the creation of UTF-8 are Ken Thompson and Rob Pike.
 They created it while planning 9 operating systems in the year 1992 September.